starikcetin/Eflatun.SceneReference/README.md

 - Before Build: Regenerate the map before a build.

+- After Packages Resolve: Regenerate the map after UPM packages are resolved.

+- After Addressables Change: Regenerate the map after addressable group entries change.
+Only relevant if you have addressables support enabled.

 It is recommended that you leave this option at _All_ unless you are debugging something.
 Failure to generate the map when needed can result in broken scene references in runtime.

+> **Note**
+> _All_ and _Everything_ are the same thing.
+They both represent all triggers.

 ### JSON Formatting

-Controls the Scene GUID to Path Map Generator's JSON formatting.
+Controls the Scene Data Maps Generator's JSON formatting.

-It is recommended to leave this option at _Indented_, as it will help with version control and make the generated file human-readable.
+It is recommended to leave this option at _Indented_, as it will help with version control and make the generated files human-readable.

 ### Fail Build If Generation Fails

-Should we fail a build if scene GUID to path map generation fails?
+Should we fail a build if map generations fail?

 Only relevant if _Before Build_ generation trigger is enabled.